 Skin immune system

-The skin immune systems are innate (non-specific) and adaptive (specific).
+The immune system of the skin has elements of both the innate (nonspecific) and adaptive (specific) immune systems.
 Immune cells inhabit the epidermis and dermis.

 The key immune cells in the epidermis are: